Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

+To deduce the conjecture for our Shimura datum $(\G, X)$ in the case $F = \Q$, we use the work of Koskivirta together with Theorem~\ref{thm:centraltwist} to first deduce the conjecture for both $(\G_V, X_V)$ and $(\G_W, X_W)$ and then use Corollary~\ref{cor:product}.

-\paragraph{Distribution relations.} Kolyvagin's method of Euler systems developed in \cite{kolyvagin:euler_systems} and extended in \cite{rubin:book} is a way of modeling local $L$-factors algebraically via geometric data (special points or special cycles).
-The main idea is to relate the action of the Galois group and the action of the Hecke algebra on a certain space of special cycles.
-These relations are commonly referred to as distribution relations.
-We recall them in the simple case of elliptic curves (or more generally, for automorphic forms on $\GL_2$).
-It is well-known that the classical Heegner points $\{x_c\}$ on the modular curve $X_0(N)$ for the imaginary quadratic field $E$ satisfy the property that if $p \nmid c$ is inert in $E$ then
+\paragraph{Distribution relations.} Kolyvagin's Euler systems method \cite{kolyvagin:euler_systems, rubin:book} models local $L$-factors algebraically via cohomological data.
+Constructing Euler systems amounts to proving certain norm-compatibility relations (distribution relations) on a certain space of special objects such as special units in the case of Kato's Euler system or special cycles in the case of Heegner points.
+For elliptic curves, it is known that the classical Heegner points $\{x_c\}$ (see \cite{gross:kolyvagin}) on the modular curve $X_0(N)$ for the imaginary quadratic field $E$ satisfy the property that if $p \nmid c$ is inert in $E$ then

-the latter considered as an equality in $\Z[\CM]$ where $\CM$ indicates the set of points of $X_0(N)$ having CM by $E$.
-This equality is proved in \cite[Prop.3.7(1)]{gross:kolyvagin} and is known as a distribution relation for Heegner points.
+where $\CM$ indicates the set of points of $X_0(N)$ having complex multiplication by $E$.
+This equality is proved in \cite[Prop.3.7(i)]{gross:kolyvagin} and is known as a distribution relation for Heegner points.
 Together with the Eichler--Shimura relation \cite[Prop.3.7(ii)]{gross:kolyvagin}, one gets an Euler system and derived cohomology classes that, via general global duality arguments, yield upper bounds on Selmer groups.
 Although rather simple, \eqref{eq:basic} is not very convenient when generalizing to Shimura varieties for higher-rank groups.
 An alternative way of restating the above equation is as follows:

 This is more convenient as the left-hand side is simply the operator that is the value of the Hecke polynomial $H_p(z) = z^2 - T_p z + p$ at $\Fr_p$ acting on an unramified CM point whereas the right-hand side is an exact trace.
 In fact, the analogue of the pair $(\G, \Hbf)$ of algebraic groups in this case is $(\GL_2, E^\times)$ (see~\cite{gross:heegner-representation} for the precise analogy from the point of view of the Gross--Prasad restriction problems).